|Fresh from the garden:||Eggs|

 7. Continue changing the settings and passing the lengths of dough through until the dough has passed through the second thinnest setting.

 8. If the dough starts to stick, sprinkle a pinch of flour onto your hands and smooth it onto the strips of dough.
 Be very sparing with the flour.

 9. If the dough gets too long, you can cut it into two or three pieces, and then roll each piece separately.

 11. Clean the pasta machine by brushing it with a dry pastry brush.
-Tip it upside down to get any dried bits of pasta out.
+Tip it upside down to get out any dried bits of pasta.
 Never wash your pasta machine with water as the rollers will rust.